 I have received countless messages and emails from people who have taken financial losses due to these scams.
 If my advice can help at least a few of you, my efforts will not have been in vain...

 Top Tips for Avoiding Forex Scams - How to Know if a Broker is Legit

 Check the "brokers" website - most of the time, a scam broker will have a very unprofessional website.
 It may look dated, glitchy or contain spelling errors.
 Check their website against the websites of real Forex brokers such as IC Markets, Darwinex, IG and Oanda.
 Do you see a big difference?
 If you do, then your "broker" may not be a broker after all!

 Regulation - any broker that is not well regulated should be avoided at all costs.
 The most trustworthy regulators are based in developed countries and include the FCA, ASIC, NFA and CySEC.

 Forex broker that trades on your behalf? - this should be the biggest warning sign.
 Brokers do not trade on behalf of clients...
 I repeat...
 BROKERS DO NOT TRADE ON BEHALF OF CLIENTS!

 A common broker scam is to get you to "invest" your hard-earned cash and the broker will handle the rest.
 You will see fantastic "returns" but you will never see your deposit again or ever be allowed to withdraw your "returns".
 No real Forex broker trades on behalf of their clients, this just doesn't happen.

-Forex broker asking you to deposit? - some brokers do have a hard sales team, meaning that they will phone you and try to get you to deposit into an account, but this is happening less and less frequently.
+Forex broker asking you to deposit? - some brokers do have a hard sales team, meaning that they will phone you and try to get you to deposit into an account, but this is less and less common in the industry.
 If a broker is nagging you to deposit, especially by calling you, then they could be a scam.